-After having so many issues in my Lennar home, I decided to dig a little deeper into what was on this land before.
-Should you be concerned?
+After having so many issues in my Lennar home at 6111 Yeats Manor Drive, I decided to dig a little deeper into what was on Lennar’s Westshore Yacht Club neighborhood land before.
+I was shocked at what I found.

 The red arrows on the Westshore Yacht Club land